charud/depo/README.md

 		$ depo create [nameOfVirtualHost] [repository] [optional branch]

-- Updates the git repository to HEAD (Will remove all local modifications, this is not a merge)
+- Update the repository for the selected virtualhost on the server.
+(Rest to HEAD) This will remove local modifications on the server repository, it is not a merge.

 		$ depo update [nameOfVirtualHost]

 - Show a list of all virtual hosts, folders, associated git repository urls and current branches on the remote server.